CRM Sync Technical Implementation and Security for Salesforce

-When you are ready to turn on activity writeback, as an admin you’re able to 1) test the feature by writing a “test” contact with associated activities to the CRM and 2) choose to enable the specific activities you’d like to be written to the CRM.
+When you are ready to turn on activity writeback, as an admin you’re able to 1) test the feature by writing a “test” note on a Sales Navigator lead and see if the writeback to the CRM works as expected and 2) choose to enable the specific activities you’d like to be written to the CRM.

 How does LinkedIn authenticate to my Salesforce instance?
 How is that communication secured?